 The only way to really know that risotto is done is to taste it as you go.
 If it’s crunchy, you have a long way to go.
 Ideally, you’ll be done when the rice is tender, but still has a very tiny bite to it.
 Think of al dente spaghetti.

 When it’s close to this point, stir in the chopped tomatoes!

 Then add the fresh spinach and stir it into the risotto.
 The heat will wilt the spinach almost immediately leaving these beautiful green streaks through the risotto.

 Finally, stir in the marinated artichokes.
 Try to keep them in nice, big pieces.

-During this whole process, feel free to add more stock (or even hot water) if the risotto looks too thick or dry.
+During this whole process, feel free to add more stock (or even hot water) if the Spinach Artichoke Risotto looks too thick or dry.
 Good risotto will always be slightly loose.
 It should slowly spread out if left alone.